keithjjones/malgazer/README.md

 Please file any bugs or issues using the GitHub issues facility above.

+# Branches

+The "master" branch is for users.
+The bleeding edge, and often broken, branch of "develop" is for new features.

 # Timeline

 This source code supports my dissertation.
 The code is not production ready until that time.